 THE KINDS OF CHECK YOU NEED TO RUN TO AVOID NEGLIGENCE HIRING

 - Criminal background check on potential employees: This would help identify people with issues of violence, sexual assault, rape, murder and a variety of other issues.

 - Employment and personal references: The point of checking this is for corroborating the information provided by the applicant.
 This would also reveal any hidden character problem that the applicant has that can hinder with his or her job in your organisation.

-- Verify academic qualifications: Many applicants have been found to lie about their academic degrees, so you would need to check with the schools or institutions they claimed they attended to make enquiries.
+- Verify academic qualifications: Many applicants have been found to lie about their academic degrees.
+So you would need to check with the schools or institutions they claimed they attended to make enquiries.

-- Medical records: This is usually requested for after the company decides to employ the particular person(s) but some cases might be specific in some other occupations.
+- Medical records: This is usually requested for after the company decides to employ the particular person(s).
+But some cases might be specific in some other occupations.
 You might need to perform drug screening in specific industries, and require physicals in some other occupations.

 - Driving records for certain occupations where the employee would be expected to drive.

 - And other checks that you would find useful for the smooth running of your organisation.